 A partial reading of my screenplay Texas Dick

-Before turning back to writing novels and songs, I wrote six film scripts which include Texas Dick, Stealing Apollo, and Hello in There.
+The final video is not related to the album.
+In the 80’s and 90’s I wrote six film scripts which include Texas Dick, Stealing Apollo, and Hello in There.
 All were represented.
 Two were optioned.
 None were produced.
 That’s show biz.
 But as Yogi Berra said, “It ain’t over ’til it’s over.”

 Below is the script and video of a cold read of a portion of my Texas Dick script.
-In the scenario two men in floppy hats and tights have been found unconscious in the darkness along a remote West Texas highway.
-The men awake at 1:00 AM believing that they are the Shakespearean characters the villainous Richard III and the pompous clown Sir John Falstaff from Henry IV.
+A cold read, for those who haven’t heard the term, is a reading by actors who have never seen the script below.
+This kind of performance lets you see the actors’ natural reactions as they first encounter the lined.
+In the scenario two itinerant actors in floppy hats and tights have been found unconscious in the darkness along a remote West Texas highway.
+The men awake in the rural hospital at 1:00 AM believing that they are the Shakespearean characters the villainous Richard III and the pompous clown Sir John Falstaff from Henry IV.
+Hilarity ensues.

 To read and print the script pages click this link: